The industry is set to benefit from climbing corporate profit and disposable income

 The Party and Event Planners industry is highly dependent on the ability of its clients to spend money on discretionary services.
-Typically, businesses hire event planners to coordinate holiday dinners, fundraisers and client appreciation events.
-The level of corporate profit determines demand for planners; that is to say, the higher a company's earnings, the more money it can allocate to special events.
-Likewise, households hire event planners for weddings, birthdays and other similar milestone celebrations.
-Moreover, consumers' per capita disposable income determines demand from this market.
-Over the five years to 2013, these metrics weakened as a result of the recession.
-Consequently, industry revenue fell during this time.
-Nonethless, as economic conditions have begun to improve, so has industry performance and IBISWorld expects revenue to grow slightly in 2013.
+Businesses hire event planners to coordinate holiday dinners, fundraisers and client appreciation events.
+Their demand is determined by the level of corporate profit: the higher a company's earnings, the more money it can dedicate to special events.
+Likewise, households hire event planners for weddings, birthdays and other similar milestone celebrations, and demand from this market is determined by consumers' per capita disposable income.
+Over the five years to 2012, these metrics declined as the recession set in, according to IBISWorld industry analyst Nikoleta Panteva.
+As a result, industry revenue has fallen at an average annual rate of 1.0% to $6.3 billion.
+As economic conditions have begun to improve, so has industry performance.
+IBISWorld expects revenue to grow by 2.5% in 2012.

 Follow IBISWorld on Twitter: https://twitter.com/#!/IBISWorld

 This industry is comprised of companies and individuals that organize social events such as parties, weddings and other social gatherings.
 This industry does not include companies that organize conventions and trade show events.

 Key External Drivers

 Industry Life Cycle

 Products & Markets